trevorism/template-vue3/README.md

 * Go to the Gcloud console console.cloud.google.come
 * Create a new project
 * Configure the subdomain and update DNS
+* Create project in github
 * Update New-WebApi POSH script to generate a project
-* Update registry project to take into account new project
-* Create project in github
 * Start jenkins using click.trevorism.com